- Our People

 Chapman continues to receive recognition for our sustainability efforts and accomplishments:

 Environmental Protection Agency (EPA) Green Power Partnership: Chapman is a member of the EPA Green Power Partnership.
-This program recognizes about 1,300 organizations across the United States as leaders committed to green power.
-We have been recognized as a 100% Green Power Purchaser each year since 2012.
+This program recognizes organizations across the United States as leaders committed to green power.
+We have been recognized as a 100% Green Power Purchaser each year since 2011.

 City of Chicago Green Office Challenge: The Green Office Challenge is an impact-driven program in the city of Chicago that encourages friendly competition among commercial offices and individuals to adopt sustainable practices at work and at home.
 Approximately 150 businesses and 1,000 individuals participate in the Challenge by setting and achieving goals over the course of a year.
 Participants are evaluated on the “Green Office Scorecard,” which assesses 50 different strategies under five office-related categories: waste and recycling; energy; transportation; outreach and education; and property manager engagement.
 Chapman was named a “Tier 1 Tenant” in 2012.